yashas-hm/ASL-Gesture-Sensing/README.md

 ## Project Description
 This Project uses mediapipe to detect hands, pose and face to predict actions and gestures.
 The project takes 30 frames, 30 times for a single action.
 We have used an Sequential Model with LTSM and Dense Layers.<br>
-This Project can be used for people that sign, to explain themselves to the people who do not understand sign language.<br>
 Once the action is predicted the action is converted to speech.

+**Harpocrates** is a device that uses an in-built camera to take action inputs and uses this ASL_Gesture_Sensing Algorithm to predict the actions and convert them to text.
+The text is then converted to speech and played through the in-built speaker.<br>

+This Project can be used by the people that sign, to explain themselves to the people who do not understand sign language.

 ## Screenshots
 ![ScreenShot](Media/Screenshot%20(10).png)